RBRL/user-service/README.txt

 Implemented use cases

-•	As a Seller, I want to be able to register a new product for auction and specify a minimum bid -/products/add with ask price
+•As a Seller, I want to be able to register a new product for auction and specify a minimum bid.
+   -/products/add with ask price
    -/product/all
-•	As a Buyer, I want to bid in an auction any number of times -/product/bid
+•As a Buyer, I want to bid in an auction any number of times.
+  -/product/bid
-•	As a Seller, I want to be able to end the action and see the winner and their bid -/product/end/{id}  returns an auction entry with buyerid and biddingprice.
+•	As a Seller, I want to be able to end the action and see the winner and their bid.
+  -/product/end/{id}  returns an auction entry with buyerid and biddingprice.